A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in unmagnetized dusty plasma

 \subsection{Ion drag induced vortex structures}

-It has been experimentally demonstrated that dust grain medium exhibits vortex flow, as depicted in Fig.\ref{fig:fig3}, in rf discharge under micro-gravity conditions \cite{vorticesmicrogravity1999}.
-The origin of vortex structures observed in microgravity dusty plasma experiments was explained by considering the combined role of ion drag force, electric force, and screened Coulomb force acting on the dust particles \cite{modelingvorticesmicrogravity1,modelingvorticemicrogravity2}.
-The numerical simulations of Bockwoldt et al.\cite{modlingvorticesmicrogravity3} for microgravity dusty plasma suggested that the combined effect of ion drag force and of electric force turns the stationary dusty plasma medium into rotational motion and vortices are formed in the vertical planes.
-In a novel ice dusty plasma experiment, Chai et al.\cite{Chaidustyicevortices2016} observed the vortex motion of charged ice particles which were created in the device by cooling down the water vapor in a controlled manner.
-The non-conservative nature of ion drag force due to the non-parallel ion density gradient and ion drift velocity gradient (see Fig.\ref{fig:fig4}) acting on charged ice particles set them into vortex motion.
+It has been experimentally demonstrated that dust grain medium exhibits vortex flow, as depicted in Fig.\ref{fig:fig10}, in RF discharge under micro-gravity conditions \cite{vorticesmicrogravity1999}.
+The origin of vortex structures observed in microgravity dusty plasma experiments was explained by considering the combined role of ion drag force, electric force, and screened Coulomb force acting on the dust particles \cite{modelingvorticesmicrogravity1,modelingvorticemicrogravity2,modeingvorticesmicrogravity3} as discussed in Sec.\ref{sec:secII}B. In a novel ice dusty plasma experiment, Chai et al.\cite{Chaidustyicevortices2016} observed the vortex motion of charged ice particles created in the device by cooling down the water vapor in a controlled manner.
+The non-conservative nature of ion drag force due to the non-parallel ion density gradient and ion drift velocity gradient (see Fig.\ref{fig:fig11}) acting on charged ice particles set them into vortex motion.
 Manjit et al.\cite{manjeetvortices1,manjeetvortices2} have observed dust vortices (in the 2-dimensional plane) in the poloidal plane of a toroidal geometry in DC discharge configuration.
-The observed results on dust vortices (in 2D plane) in such ground-based DC discharge dusty plasma were understood by showing the non-conservative nature of ion drag force acting on dust grains.
+The experimental estimation of forces acting on dust grains in the plasma background confirms the role of the non-conservative nature of the ion drag force in driving vortex motion.